 Canada expels Indian diplomat as it probes possible link to Sikh’s slaying.
-India rejects allegation
+India denies allegation

 The expulsion comes as relations between Canada and India are tense.
 Trade talks have been derailed and Canada just canceled a trade mission to India that was planned for the fall.

-At the G20 meeting, Modi expressed “strong concerns” over Canada’s handling of the Punjabi independence movement among the overseas Sikhs during a meeting with Trudeau at the G20, according to a statement released by India’s Ministry of External Affairs
+At the G20 meeting, Modi expressed “strong concerns” over Canada’s handling of the Punjabi independence movement among the overseas Sikhs during a meeting with Trudeau at the G20, according to India’s response, released by India’s Ministry of External Affairs

 The statement described the Sikh movement as “promoting secessionism and inciting violence” against Indian diplomats.
 It called on Canada to work with India on what New Delhi said is a threat to the Canadian Indian diaspora.